How the Daughter-in-Law Got the Coins

 How the Daughter-in-Law Got the Coins is a Sri Lankan fairy tale collected by H. Parker in Village Folk-Tales of Ceylon.

-It is Aarne–Thompson type 982, Ungrateful Heirs.
+It is Aarne–Thompson type 982, "The Pretended Inheritance".

 Synopsis

 A man marries a rich woman who did not help his mother.
 He gives his mother a bag full of pottery shards.
 The mother contracts leprosy, but since she shakes the bags where the daughter-in-law can hear and announces that whoever cares for it will have, the daughter-in-law tends her.
 After the mother dies, the woman realizes it was shards, not coins.

 Variants

-The tale is widespread, with many ways to trick the heirs into thinking there is wealth to be had.
+A medieval variant can be found in Disciplina Clericalis by Petrus Alfonsus.
+It's No.36 in the collection.

+A Cossack variant was translated by Robert Nisbet Bain and included in Cossack Fairy Tales and Folk Tales.